suduval/articles-app/README.md

 ## **Expo Documentation**

-Since this project was my first time using Expo, I referred to the [Expo Documentation](https://docs.expo.dev/) to understand the framework, routing, and configuration.
+This project extensively uses Expo for development.
+Refer to the [Expo Documentation](https://docs.expo.dev/) for details on configuration, routing, and deployment.

+## **Future Improvements**

+1. Add persistent storage using AsyncStorage to save search history locally.
+2. Enhance the UI with animations and skeleton loaders.
+3. Add pagination for large lists of articles.
+4. Implement unit tests to ensure code reliability and robustness.
+5. Provide support for dark mode to improve accessibility.